iLib-js/ilib-loctool-samples/README.md

 The source files are in `src/*.js` and the output goes into `resources/[locale]/strings.json`.

+- webos-cpp - a sample project containing C++ files to translate.
+It is optimized for webOS web applications
+The source files are in `src/*.cpp` and the output goes into `resources/[locale]/cppstrings.json`.

 ## Mixing and Matching

 Most projects are not homogeneous.
 For example, you may have a single